m0xpd/sample-and-hold/PCB/README.md

 2) Capacitor Types are as follows:
    C1 & C2 are polarised electrolytics
-   C9 was chosen as a box polyester film (for space) - other types (such as multi-layer polyester) are suitable C7 must be a low leakage type - I have used a box polyester film csuccesfully, but (e.g.) polystyrene will also work ALL OTHER CAPS ARE CERAMICS
+   C9 was chosen as a box polyester film (for space) - other types (such as multi-layer polyester) are suitable C7 must be a low leakage type - I have used a box polyester film reasonably succesfully, but (e.g.) polystyrene would work better.
+   ALL OTHER CAPS ARE CERAMICS

 The populated PBC is seen from the component side in the photo below: